 If you can't get free WiFi through the airport itself, try checking with the free lounges, coffee shops or restaurants as many many have their own free WiFi set up.

-5. Change currency before you get to the airport
+5. Change your international currency before you get to the airport